Otoplasty (Ear Pinning) in Cape Girardeau, MO

 You should make it a time when you can allow yourself time to heal.
 After an otoplasty, you will be in a head wrap for several days and will have limited activity.
 A child will need to avoid contact sports for a couple of months, so summer vacation works well.
 Adults would also have to make adjustments at work due to swelling and being on pain medication.
 The average time off work for this procedure is a week, but more physically demanding jobs may require more time off.

 Do I have to stop smoking before an otoplasty procedure?

-We would like for the patient to stop smoking one month before surgery and one month after surgery.
-Nicotine in cigarettes decreases the blood supply to the skin, and blood supply is important to the healing process.
-We hope patients can decrease their exposure not only to firsthand but also to secondhand smoke.
+Yes, the doctors at Heartland Plastic & Hand Surgery require the patient to stop smoking one month before surgery and one month after surgery.
+Nicotine in cigarettes, vapes, and other tobacco products decreases the blood supply to the skin, and blood supply is important to the healing process.
+We also require patients to eliminate secondhand exposure to all tobacco and marijuana products for the same duration.